 The Corporation's Shareholders may use the internet site at www.investorvote.com to transmit their voting instructions.
 Shareholders should have the form of proxy in hand when they access the web site.
 Shareholders will be prompted to enter their Control Number, which is located on the form of proxy.
-If Shareholders vote by internet, their vote must be received not later than 9:00 a.m.
-(Calgary time) on January 5, 2016 or 48 hours prior to the time of any adjournment of the Meeting.
+If Shareholders vote by internet, their vote must be received not later than 11:00 a.m.
+(Calgary time) on December 13, 2016 or 48 hours prior to the time of any adjournment of the Meeting.
 The website may be used to appoint a proxy holder to attend and vote on a Shareholder's behalf at the Meeting and to convey a Shareholder's voting instructions.
-Please note that if a Shareholder appoints a proxy holder and subsequently wishes to change their appointment, a Shareholder may resubmit their proxy and/or voting direction, prior to the deadline noted above.
+Please note that if a Shareholder appoints a proxy holder may resubmit their proxy and/or voting direction, prior to the deadline noted above.
 When resubmitting a proxy, the most recently submitted proxy will be recognized as the only valid one, and all previous proxies submitted will be disregarded and considered as revoked, provided that the last proxy is submitted by the deadline noted above.